 If population and housing growth are indicators of livability, then Maricopa is scoring off the charts!
-In just sixteen years, Maricopa’s population has gone from 3,200 to nearly 55,000 residents.
+In just seventeen years, Maricopa’s population has gone from 3,200 to nearly 55,000 residents.
 This growth has occurred in the context of a stable and prudent fiscal environment while outstanding public services have expanded with no impact on the local tax environment.

 Currently there are about 60,000 housing sites planned and platted and about 20,000 homes built.
 About 1,000 new homes are built per year to meeting the growing demand for single family housing in Maricopa.
 Given Maricopa’s strong family orientation, it is anticipated that there will be 2.8 to 3 people residing in each of these new homes upon closing.

 Life in Maricopa is safe, neighborly, participatory and family-oriented.
 Two of Arizona’s major hospital/health care companies have a substantial presence in the city.
-Maricopa’s K-12 schools are new, thriving and highly-rated.
-Increasingly, more high quality job opportunities are emerging for Maricopa’s highly educated residents.
+Maricopa’s K-12 schools are new, thriving and highly rated.
+Increasingly, more high-quality job opportunities are emerging for Maricopa’s highly educated residents.

 Shopping, dining and entertainment offerings are expanding as well.
 Visit our amenities section below to learn more about the full range of amenities available in Maricopa to meet all lifestyles and pastime tastes.

 Among the many advantages to living in Maricopa, Arizona

 - Small town ambience while close to the big city

 - Highly diverse and well-educated population